brunocfalcao/larapush/README.md

 - Client <-> Server communications using Laravel Passport OAuth Client Access Grant tokens.
 - Run pre-scripts and post-scripts that you define (artisan commands, invokable classes, or custom methods).
+- Stores all output from your pre-scripts and post-scripts in dump files on your web server.
 - Specify what codebase you want to upload (files, folders).
 - Keeps all of your uploaded codebase inside versioned folders on your storage path.
 - Asks for a confirmation in case you are uploading to sensitive environments (like production).